Agunah: Causes

-A woman who is denied a divorce from her husband is not considered an agunah until her husband refuses an order by a beth din (rabbinic court) to give her a get.
+A woman who is denied a divorce from her husband is not considered an aguna until her husband refuses an order by a beth din (rabbinic court) to give her a get.

 What constitutes a legitimate request for a divorce is based on halakhic considerations and the particular case of the couple.
 See Mesorevet get below.

-In modern and ancient times, warfare has been a major cause of women being declared agunot (plural of agunah), as (especially in ancient times) soldiers are often killed with no one knowing.
-Many efforts have been made to resolve this problem in accordance with halakhic principles, including issuing a provisional get that only goes into effect if the husband does not return by a specified date.
-During World War II, some American Jewish and other chaplains provided combat soldiers with a "provisional get", which only goes into effect if the husband is missing in action, leaving his wife an agunah.
+In modern and ancient times, warfare has been a major cause of women being declared agunot (plural of aguna), as (especially in ancient times) soldiers are often killed with no one knowing.
+Many efforts have been made to resolve this problem following halakhic principles, including issuing a provisional get that only goes into effect if the husband does not return by a specified date.
+During World War II, some American Jewish and other chaplains provided combat soldiers with a "provisional get", which only goes into effect if the husband is missing in action, leaving his wife an aguna.
 This practice is based on the Talmudic declaration that King David did not commit adultery when lying with Bathsheba (see II Samuel 11), since all of his soldiers (including Bathsheba's husband) gave a "provisional get" to their wives before leaving for battle.
 This practice can raise halakhic issues, especially for Kohanim (members of the priestly class).
 Since they are forbidden from marrying divorcees, were they to end up returning safely after the date the provisional get went into effect they would be unable to remarry their wives.

 Ways to resolve an agunah case

-Because of the serious nature of adultery in Jewish law, an agunah is forbidden to marry another man, regardless of the circumstances, whether accidental or malicious, that left her an agunah in the first place, or the amount of time that has passed since she first became an agunah.
-A child born from another man to an agunah is considered a safek mamzer (illegitimate), and may only marry a convert.
+Because of the serious nature of adultery in Jewish law, an aguna is forbidden to marry another man, regardless of the circumstances, whether accidental or malicious, that left her an aguna in the first place, or the amount of time that has passed since she first became an aguna.
+A child born from another man to an aguna is considered a safek mamzer (illegitimate), and may only marry a convert.

-Because of the dire situation of the agunah, every effort is made to release her from her marriage.
+Because of the dire situation of the aguna, every effort is made to release her from her marriage.
 This can be done in three ways: